Vitz2007/streamlit_youtube_agg/README.md

 ## Project Description
-Although new insights were discovered from exploring [k_jee_youtube_data](https://github.com/Vitz2007/k_jee_youtube_data/blob/main/notebook/kjee_yt_analysis.ipynb) dataset, I wanted to take it a step further and make an interactive visualization where a specific country could be examined and each video title could be further analyzed.
+Although new insights were discovered from exploring [k_jee_youtube_data](https://github.com/Vitz2007/k_jee_youtube_data/blob/main/notebook/kjee_yt_analysis.ipynb) data set, I wanted to take it a step further and make an interactive visualization where a specific country could be examined and each video title could be further analyzed.
 Because this interactive visualization wouldn’t include all columns, I wanted the fastest way to deploy this and streamlit offered the simplicity and user-friendliness to accomplish this.
 One challenge I ran into with streamlit was that